 Tsunade stared hard at Sakura, who couldn't look back at her in guilt.
 She had been taught from day one to heal Konoha's allies and the innocents, regardless of their identity or her bias against them, and she had never broken that oath until now.

-"I suggest you attend to Itachi Uchiha for the whole night, even if it's unnecessary," Tsunade said as she observed the sample bottle that contained the poison used against Itachi.
-"That might convince Fugaku Uchiha that he doesn't need to go after our hides once more for this mishap."
+"I suggest you attend to him for the whole night, even if it's unnecessary," Tsunade said as she observed the sample bottle that contained the poison used against Itachi.
+"That might convince that Fugaku that he doesn't need to go after our hides once more for this mishap."

 That is, if she got any while 'keeping watch' over Itachi.